ticotheps/Sprint-Challenge--Data-Structures-Python/Data_Structures_Answers.md

 7. What is the runtime complexity of your optimized code in `names.py`?

+I was able to get the runtime complexity for my first iteration to the solution in 'names.py' down to O(n) (linear time) because I decreased the number of 'for' loops to only one.
+The runtime complexity of my second iteration to the solution is O(min(len(s),len(t)) (which is similar to O(1) on average) because there was only one 'for' loop used in the built-in .intersection() method and only required the creation/use of ONE set (basically a hash table), without any arrays (compared to the use of two sets and an array in my first iteration).

 8. What is the space complexity of your optimized code in `names.py`?